PURA Makes Sweeping Changes to Electric Rate Adjustment Process Following Investigation into July Bill Increases

 As a result of today’s ruling, PURA will consider semi-annual adjustments to the reconciling components of a customer’s bill, changing the effective dates to May 1 and September 1.
 In a further departure from the current framework, the new process will rely on actual revenues and approved expenses from the previous calendar year as a proxy for expected costs when determining the going-forward rates, which will prevent the yo-yo effect that is witnessed when forecasts are dramatically off-base.
 PURA is also mandating a reduction in the carrying charges recouped by the utilities, directing Eversource and UI to instead use the prime interest rate.

 Additionally, PURA has found that there is broad support to improve bill design and presentment to Eversource and UI customers.
-In response, PURA is directing its Office of Education, Outreach & Education (EOE) to lead a stakeholder effort to redesign customer’s electric bills.
+In response, PURA is directing its Office of Education, Outreach & Enforcement (EOE) to lead a stakeholder effort to redesign customer’s electric bills.
 PURA is also re-committing staffing resources to enhance educational resources available to the public regarding utility bills, programs and practices, starting with this narrated explanation of electric bill components from Eversource Energy and The United Illuminating Company (UI).